 Lifestyle and home remedies

-If you have dilated cardiomyopathy, these self-care strategies may help:
+If you have dilated cardiomyopathy, these self-care strategies may help you manage your symptoms:

 - Exercise.
 Talk to your doctor about what activities would be safe and beneficial for you.
 In general, competitive sports aren't recommended because they can increase the risk of the heart stopping and causing sudden death.